CamelliaDPG/Camellia/README.txt

 1. Clone from repo.
 	git clone https://github.com/CamelliaDPG/Camellia.git
-2. Go to the serial-debug build directory: cd build/cmake/cli-debug
+2. Go to the serial-debug build directory: cd build/serial-debug
-3. Edit do-configure-cli-serial-debug in the following manner:
+3. Edit do-configure-serial-debug in the following manner:
        - set the TRILINOS_PATH to your serial-debug Trilinos installation
-       - set the VTK_DIR to match wherever you installed VTK
        - set the ZLIB_LIB to the path to the zlib library (for HDF5 support)
 4. Run the do-configure script:
 	./do-configure-cli-serial-debug
-5. Try building DPGTests:
-	make DPGTests
+5. Try building DPGTests (older tests that have not yet been moved to the new test environment): make DPGTests
 6. Assuming it builds, try running it:
 	./DPGTests

-All tests in DPGTests should pass, with one exception: ScratchPadTests::testLTResidualSimple().
-This has been failing for quite a while.
-I leave it there until I understand it well enough to fix either the test or, if the test is good, the bug it reveals.
+7. Try building runTests (the new test environment): make runTests
+8. Run

+All tests in DPGTests and runTest should pass.